/skills/fuz-stack/references/testing-patterns

 Test Placeholder Domains

 When tests need stand-in domain names (allowlists, URL parsing, CSP sources, etc.), use *.fuz.dev subdomains rather than example.com, RFC-2606 reserved TLDs, or arbitrary strings.
-The convention keeps test fixtures consistent across the ecosystem and signals that the domain is owned/controllable.
+This keeps fixtures consistent across the ecosystem and signals that the domain is owned/controllable.

 // Anonymous placeholders — letters for "any domain" const A = src('a.fuz.dev'); const B = src('b.fuz.dev'); // Scenario placeholders — pick a meaningful subdomain const cdn = src('cdn.fuz.dev'); const api = src('https://api.fuz.dev/'); const untrusted = src('untrusted-cdn.fuz.dev'); // Generated placeholders Array.from({length: 100}, (_, i) => src(`source${i}.fuz.dev`));